anoved/ReadingListReader/README.md

 	readinglistreader.py --sortfield title

-As an alternative to outputting a table, you can save a [bookmarks file][netscape bookmarks spec]
+As an alternative to outputting a table, you can save a [bookmarks file][netscape bookmarks spec]:

 [netscape bookmarks spec]: http://msdn.microsoft.com/en-us/library/ie/aa753582(v=vs.85).aspx